Bellfalasch/frontend-forum/slides.md

 ## Biome
 <twemoji-globe-with-meridians/> https://biomejs.dev/
-Its a fast formatter for JavaScript, TypeScript, JSX, and JSON that scores 97% compatibility with Prettier, saving CI and developer time.
+It's a fast formatter for JavaScript, TypeScript, JSX, and JSON that scores 97% compatibility with Prettier, saving CI and developer time.
 It's also a linter!
 One tool to rule them all.
 * Biome 1.5 is out (new logo and website too) - https://biomejs.dev/blog/biome-v1-5/
 * Wins the 25k USD bounty on "a faster Rust-based prettier" - https://biomejs.dev/blog/biome-wins-prettier-challenge/
-* Even more speed, and prettier-migration scripts in 2024 - https://biomejs.dev/blog/roadmap-2024/
+* 2024 promises even more speed, prettier-migration scripts - https://biomejs.dev/blog/roadmap-2024/

 ---
 transition: slide-left